BASE

 What you will learn

-Upon successful completion of the program, graduates will be able to:
+Upon successful completion of this program, graduates will be able to:

 What to expect

 The primary focus of the program is the acquisition and understanding of ASL.
 This comprises nearly 70% of the program.
 Receptive and expressive skills with appropriate cultural applications are developed through a functional/notional approach to second language acquisition.
 This also involves studies in ASL grammar/syntax, which is markedly different from English grammar/syntax.
+In addition, collaboration with Deaf community organizations and services is essential for student exposure to various services and language models.

 Students work both individually and in groups.
 Courses are presented through lecture, small group discussion, assigned readings, labs, self-study and online activities.
-An important component of the program is LAB time when students have the opportunity to practice their ASL skills with the input of instructional assistants.
+An important component of the program is laboratory time when students have the opportunity to practice their ASL skills with the input of instructional assistants.

 Admission requirements